thkuo/CompositeDatatypeTree/README.md

     ├── Klebsiella/ # methods and results of the Klebsiella pneumoniae dataset ├── bin/
             ├── paper_figs.html # the visualizations with R
-            ├── transmission_ana/ # the BEAST2 and TransPhylo methods
+            ├── ana_var/ # early analysis about the divergence among samples ├── transmission_ana/ # the BEAST2 and TransPhylo methods
             └── nuc_permutation/ # the methods of nucleotide replacement test
         └── results/